 Description

-War memorial.
-Circa 1920.
-Erected by local stonemason Arthur Hilder of Tenterden.
-Built of grey Cornish granite in the form of a Celtic cross about six feet high with a rough granite plinth, the whole situated on a square granite step.
-The side of the plinth facing the road is inscribed "TO THE MEMORY OF THOSE / MEN OF THE PARISH WHO GAVE / THEIR LIFE FOR KING AND COUNTRY/ DURING THE WAR 1914-1918" followed by their names.
-There is a supplementary tablet on a granite step with the names of those who fell in the Second World War.
-HISTORY: a faculty for the erection of this war memorial was granted by the Diocese of Canterbury in February 1920.
-ASSESSMENT OF IMPORTANCE: a conventional small war memorial in the form of a Celtic cross, with strong group value.
-It is an important reminder of the impact of world events upon the village.
+The war memorial, located in the grounds of the Church of St Mary the Virgin, was erected around 1920 by local stonemason Arthur Hilder of Tenterden.
+It is made of grey Cornish granite and takes the form of a Celtic cross, standing about six feet high.
+The memorial features a rough granite plinth, which is set on a square granite step.
+The side of the plinth facing the road is inscribed with the words: "TO THE MEMORY OF THOSE / MEN OF THE PARISH WHO GAVE / THEIR LIFE FOR KING AND COUNTRY / DURING THE WAR 1914-1918," followed by the names of those commemorated.
+Additionally, there is a supplementary tablet on a granite step that lists the names of those who fell in the Second World War.
+A faculty for the erection of this memorial was granted by the Diocese of Canterbury in February 1920.
+This memorial serves as a significant reminder of the impact of world events on the village and holds strong group value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.